Ethipothala Falls

-Ethipothala Falls is a 70 ft high river cascade, situated in Palnadu district, Andhra Pradesh, India.
-Located on the Chandravanka river, which is a tributary of River Krishna joining on its right bank.
-The waterfall is a combination of three streams namely Chandravanka Vagu, Nakkala Vagu and Tummala Vagu.
+Ethipothala Falls is a 70 ft high river cascade situated in Palnadu district, Andhra Pradesh, India.
+Located on the Chandravanka river, a tributary of the River Krishna joining on its right bank, the waterfall is formed by the confluence of three streams: Chandravanka Vagu, Nakkala Vagu, and Tummala Vagu.
 It is situated about 11 km from Nagarjuna Sagar Dam.
-The river then joins the Krishna river after the dam after travelling about 3 km from the falls.
-A strategic view point was created by the Andhra Pradesh Tourism Department from the adjacent hillock.
-There is a crocodile breeding centre in the pond formed by the waterfall.
-Water from the Nagarjuna Sagar right bank canal is released in to the above streams to keep the waterfall alive and flowing throughout the year for tourism purposes.
+The river joins the Krishna river after travelling approximately 3 km from the falls.
+A viewing point was established by the Andhra Pradesh Tourism Department on an adjacent hillock.
+A crocodile breeding centre is located in the pond formed by the waterfall.
+Water from the Nagarjuna Sagar right bank canal is released into the upstream channels to maintain the flow of the waterfall throughout the year for tourism purposes.

-This place also has a very huge spiritual significance, it is a place where there is a temple of Lord Dattatreya with Ekamukhi.
-The Lord Dattatreya is the main worship god for Lambadi Tribal people around this place.
-They will offer prayers and sevas to the Lord without knowing any mantras.
-The waterfall is a combination of three streams namely, the Chandra Vanka stream on Macherla, Surya bhaga stream on Nagarjuna hill and Krishna river of Nagarjuna sagar.
-Hence, it is like a Triveni sangama.
-The sight of the waterfalls as it cascades down a number of steps is a wonderful sight immediately after the monsoons.
-Just adjacent to the falls is located Datta Guru's Temple.